flashton2003/parse_kraken2_report/README.md

 This script will read in a kraken2 report, establish the taxonomic relationships between the results, and then print out as many or as few taxonomic levels as you like, starting from the "tips".

+## Note

+This software is fresh out of the box.
+Please sanity check results and report any bugs.

 ## Arguments